LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 3) Lazarek et al. deal with a single contact system and examine a yes or no question: does blame-shifting find the bug for all debugging scenarios of a benchmark.
-They do not provide any guidance how to generalize to multiple systems with different notions of checks and/or blame in a way that allows comparisons.
+They do not provide any guidance how to generalize to multiple systems with different notions of checks and/or blame in a uniform way that also allows comparisons.

 This brings us to the three problems we had to solve in order to design our experiment: